 Further sons who have done well at stud are Stormy Atlantic, sire of Canadian champions Up With The Birds, Maritimer and Leonnatus Anteas, as well as Stormello (Hollywood Futurity), Next Question (Nearctic Stakes) and Get Stormy (Maker’s Mark Mile, Turf Classic, Gulfstream Park Turf Handicap).
 Bernstein was from the family of Buckpasser and would win a pair of G3 stakes in Ireland.
 He is the sire of G1 winners Karakontie (Breeder’s Cup Mile), Miss World (Garden City Stakes) and Dream Empress (Alcibiades Stakes).
-Stakes winner Yankee Gentleman has sired twenty-three stakes winners but will be forever known as the sire of Littleprincessemma, the dam of this year’s Triple Crown winner American Pharoah.
+Stakes winner Yankee Gentleman has sired twenty-three stakes winners but will be forever known as the sire of Littleprincessemma, the dam of Triple Crown winner American Pharoah.

 There are so many world class champions descending from Storm Cat that the numbers become bewildering.
 His influence is felt world-wide.
 When all was said and done, Storm Cat had sired one hundred and eighty-one stakes winners, 13% of all named foals.
 He led the North American sire list twice and was in the top ten another eight times.
 He was the champion sire of two year olds seven times.
-He is the broodmare sire of more than one hundred and sixty stakes winners and is seen in the close up pedigrees of countless recent champions.
+Storm Cat is the broodmare sire of more than one hundred and sixty stakes winners and is seen in the close up pedigrees of countless recent champions.
 He led the broodmare sire list in 2012.

 Storm Cat has established a legacy of excellence.
 He was able to pass on his inherent will to win and his abundant speed, and even though the perception of his get were of precocious early speed, he has in actuality a diverse list of progeny that raced on all sorts of surfaces, in all sorts of distances, at all sorts of ages with all sorts of success.

 Storm Cat was retired from breeding in 2008.
-His prepotency was in decline and in the opinion of the Overbrook staff, he had done enough.
+His prepotency was in decline and in the opinion of the Overbrook management, he had done enough.
 He lived out his life on the farm in peace and treated like the king he became.
 Storm Cat passed away on April 24, 2013 due to the infirmities of old age.
 He was thirty years old.
 Overbrook erected a life sized statue of Storm Cat, marking his grave on the farm.